 You will get this insurance coverage even if you were hurt in a hit-and-run with a stolen car, but a no-fault application must be filed within 30 days of your bicycle accident, so please call us immediately for a free consultation 1-800-HURT-911 — 1-800-487-8911

 If I Can’t Work, Am I Entitled to Get My Lost Wages?

 Yes, No-Fault coverage provides payments for lost wages.
 You should also file an application (DB-450) to receive New York State disability.
-No-Fault provides most of the lost wage payment while New York State disability pays part of it.
-We can help you filing this form.
+No-Fault provides most of the lost wage payment, while New York State disability pays part of it.
+We can file this form for you.